A referral to a kidney specialist is one of the first (and important) steps in taking care of your kidney disease.

 Not every kidney specialist feels there is an important role for nutrition with early stages of CKD.
 (This is where they and I disagree!)
 If that’s the case, it doesn’t mean they’re a bad doctor – it’s just not their area of expertise!

 You can find a renal dietitian on your own by going through your health insurance network or checking the list of renal dietitians on the National Kidney Foundation’s dietitian directory.

 For those living outside the United States, check this listing of other dietetic associations for different countries.

 Can you provide me with a written note or details about our plan?

 You can ask for details of your session to be provided in writing for future reference, or to include in your notebook.

 Your doctor will likely already be sending your primary care physician a note regarding your kidney health.

-Personally, I always provide private clients with a Nutrition Treatment Plan Summary at the end of every session so they can look back to review what we discussed as well as our plan moving forward.
+As a renal dietitian, I always provide private clients with a Nutrition Treatment Plan Summary at the end of every session so they can look back to review what we discussed as well as our plan moving forward.

 When should my next appointment be and how often should I see you?

 They will likely have you schedule your next appointment before leaving, but understanding the frequency of your appointment can be helping in planning ahead.